day8/dockerfiles-for-ci-images/README.md

 # Dockerfiles for `day8/core` and Derivative Images

-The [`ghcr.io/day8/core`][1] and derivative Docker images are the reference development and testing environment used throughout [Day8's](https://www.day8.com.au/) development pipeline.
+The [`ghcr.io/day8/core`][1] and derivative Docker images are the reference testing environment used throughout [Day8's](https://www.day8.com.au/) continuous integration pipeline.

-There are two main use cases for the [`ghcr.io/day8/core`][1] or derivative Docker images:
-1. During development [Okteto](https://okteto.com/) is used to run this Docker image in Kubernetes.
-2. On pushing code to GitHub, this Docker image is the environment used to execute tests and build releases for deployment with GitHub Actions.
+On pushing code to GitHub, this Docker image is the environment used to execute tests and build releases for deployment with GitHub Actions.

 This repository contains the [`Dockerfile`s][3] to build the [`ghcr.io/day8/core`][1] Docker image.
 It also contains the [GitHub Actions][4] that test and deploy the Docker image.